rzezeski/try-try-try/2011/riak-core-the-vnode/README.md

            | {stop, Reason, NewState}

 This callback is very similar to `handle_command/3` but is instead invoked when a request is recieved **during** handoff.
 It has two additional possible return types as well: _forward_ and _drop_.
 The _forward_ reply will send the request to the target node.
 The _drop_ reply will exibit the same behavior as noreply but is used to signify that you are "dropping" this request on the floor.
 That is, you won't even attempt to fulfill it.

+TODO: Talk about special `?FOLD_REQ` used by handoff sender.

 Other Examples